Skip to main content

 Drop Box (See Filing Section Below) – Room 104, 8 am – 5 pm

 A number of family law motion procedures have recently changed.
 Please see below for detailed information about these new processes.
 If you are unsure of whether or not something needs to be scheduled for hearing, please contact the Calendaring Unit, or the Family Court Specialist if you are not represented by an attorney.
-For complete Family Law Motion Processing Guide, refer to page 25 of the Lawyer Survival Guide.
+See the complete Family Law Motion Processing Guide.

 Orders to Show Cause

 In Clackamas County, many domestic relations Orders to Show Cause are set for hearing and require a personal appearance by the parties.
 Modifications under ORS 107.135, however, requires a written response prior to a hearing being set.
 For orders that require a personal appearance, the court will not grant a default order/judgment based on the opposing party’s failure to file a written response with the court within 30 days of service.
-Additional details about “How to Get an Order to Show Cause for Personal Appearance (Non-Modifications) Signed in Clackamas County Circuit Court” are available in the Lawyer Survival Guide on page 59.
+Additional details about “How to Get an Order to Show Cause for Personal Appearance (Non-Modifications) Signed in Clackamas County Circuit Court” are available in the Family Law Motion Processing Guide.

 Modifications of Judgment (ORS 107.135)